ClaudiuCreanga/ClaudiuCreanga.github.io/_posts/2017-09-19-kaggle-kernels-language-python-r.md

 {% endhighlight %}
 </div>

-<p>R has a longer history in data science and, arguably, R users have more experience in this field while Python is easier to learn and
+<p>Python kernels got almost twice as many medals than R (2241 compared to 1235), but the percentage of quality kernels from total kernels is smaller for python.
+R has a longer history in data science and, arguably, R users have more experience in this field while Python is easier to learn and
 likely the language of choice for beginners in data science.</p>